taogen-docs/resources-of-learning/domains/programming-language-resources.md

 Advanced

+- Dive into
   - Python Cookbook: Recipes for Mastering Python 3 by Brian K. Jones and David M. Beazley
   - **Fluent Python** (2nd, 2022) by Luciano Ramalho
   - The Hacker's Guide to Python by Julien Danjou
   - CPython Internals: Your Guide to the Python 3 Interpreter by Anthony Shaw
+  - Cython: A Guide for Python Programmers (2015) by Kurt W Smith
   - Classic Computer Science Problems in Python (2019) by David Kopec
-- The Hitchhiker's Guide to Python: Best Practices for Development by Kenneth Reitz, Tanya Schlusser
   - Pro Python by Marty Alchin
   - Expert Python Programming by Tarek Ziadé
+- Effective
   - Effective Python: 59 Specific Ways to Write Better Python by Brett Slatkin
   - High Performance Python: Practical Performant Programming for Humans by Ian Ozsvald and Micha Gorelick
+  - The Hitchhiker's Guide to Python: Best Practices for Development by Kenneth Reitz, Tanya Schlusser
+- Object-Oriented
   - **Programming Python: Powerful Object-Oriented Programming** (4th.
 2011) by Mark Lutz
-- Cython: A Guide for Python Programmers (2015) by Kurt W Smith

 New Books